guardian/jr-api-gateway-workshop/TutorialWeek1.md

 18. Set branch specifications to +:refs/heads/* (this allows all your branches from github to automatically build) and save

-19. Check that branches are building by pushing to a new branch and navigating to your build through the Projects in the toolbar (your project will be under Playground)
+19. Check that branches are building by pushing to a new branch and navigating to your build through the Projects in the toolbar (your project will be under Playground) NOTE: this may take a few mins

 20. Create a riff-raff.yaml and add the following: